inspr/core-legacy/doc/sidecar.md

 ## Sidecar Architecture

+The content below is a documentation about the Inspr Sidecar component.
+The main purpose of the text is to abord the following questions, how it is created, how it acts in the context of the cluster and what are its genereal responsibilities.

 ### Overview

-When creating a inspr's dApp in your cluster is possible to define the Input and Output of your application, that means that in the perspective of the the `dApp` there is a way in which he can easily communicate between other dApps, this is the Inspr's `Channel`.
-This component is somewhat intuitive but he alone is not responsible for the exchange of data between dApps, the one that allows for easy communication is the so-called `sidecar`.
+When creating an Inspr's dApp in your cluster it's possible to define the Input and Output of your application.
+That means that, in the perspective of the `dApp`, there is a way in which it can easily communicate with other dApps - through Inspr `Channels`.
+This component is somewhat intuitive, but he alone is not responsible for the exchange of data between dApps.
+The structure that allows for easy communication is the so-called `sidecar`.

 But what is exactly a `sidecar` and how can it be utilized?

 Firstly is important to remember that what inspr actually uses for communication is a message broker, this means that there are topics that our application can write to and read from.
-This is nice to know about but here is where the `sidecar` acts, being a layer of abstraction that simplifies the whole process by a substantial margin.
+And this is exactly where the `sidecar` acts, by being a layer of abstraction that simplifies the whole process by a substantial margin.

-This component is already implemented and resolves most of the proceedings that one must do to send data to a topic in the message broker, or to read from it.
-This means that using the sidecar API the developer can focus on his application, and when trying to communicate with another dApp of his cluster there is only the need to do a http request with the content of the message.
+The Sidecar is already implemented and resolves most of the proceedings that one must do to send data to a topic in the message broker, or to read from it.
+This means that, by using the Sidecar API, a developer can focus on his application, and when trying to communicate with another dApp in his cluster there is only the need to do a HTTP request with the content of the message.

 ![overview](img/sidecar.png)

 ### How is the Sidecar created?

-When creating a dApp the user must specify the content of it's node, that means creating the docker image of his application and referencing it to the dApp.
-Another important topic treated in the creation is the Channels which he communicates with.
+When creating a dApp that contains a Node the user must specify its content, that means creating the docker image of his application and in the yaml of the Node adding the location of the image.
+It is also specified the Channels which this dApp/Node can communicate with.

-When the inspr daemon receives both of these informations it creates the Node according to the docker image given and then creates a Sidecar attached to it like the example below:
+When the Inspr daemon receives both of this information, the Node is created according to the Docker image specified in it.
+It also creates a Sidecar attached to it, like the example below:

 ![sidecar](img/node_sidecar.png )

 ### Unix Socket

-The sidecar maintains the communication between its Node and other Nodes in the cluster, but what is represented in the image above as lines connecting the Sidecar and Node is in actuality a unix socket.
+The Sidecar maintains the communication between its Node and the message broker, but what is represented in the image above as lines connecting the Sidecar and Node is in actuality an Unix Socket.

-A unix socket is a shared partition between the Node and the Sidecar's Server, it is an extremely reliable and fast method that allows for a quicker exchange of information.
+An Unix Socket is a shared partition between the Node and the Sidecar's Server.
+It is an extremely reliable and fast method that allows for a quicker exchange of information.

 ### The client side